 Domestic abuse is one of the biggest social issues affecting women and children in the UK today.
 Crime+Investigation is #HereForHer with our charity partner Refuge to help End Abuse Against Women.

 Every year on International Women’s Day, Labour MP Jess Phillips stands up in the House of Commons and starts Counting Dead Women, reading out a list of names of the women who were killed that year by men.
-That list is getting longer as reports show that domestic abuse is at a five-year high.
-139 women died at the hands of men in 2017; in 2018, that number jumped to 173, according to data obtained by the BBC.
+That list is getting longer as the epidemic of violence against women continues to surge.
+139 women died at the hands of men in 2017; in 2018, that number jumped to 173 according to data obtained by the BBC.

 To use the Government definition, domestic abuse is 'any incident of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members, regardless of their gender or sexuality.'
 By Women’s definition, domestic violence can (and does) mean everything from online abuse, to coercive control, physical, sexual and emotional abuse.

 In 2019, the domestic homicides started early.
 Charlotte Huggins barely made it into the New Year when Michael Rolle killed her.
 Huggins was at her aunt’s home in London when the man whom she had described as a 'nutcase' a few days earlier when she tried to break up with him, forced his way into the house and stabbed her in the back.
 Rolle had reacted to the break up earlier by holding a knife to her stomach.
 He is said to have become aggressive when he saw her with another man and flown into a 'jealous rage.'
 He was arrested three days later and jailed for life in July.